denseidel/serverless-stack-com/_chapters/what-does-this-guide-cover.md

    This section of the guide is carefully designed to be completed in its entirety.
 We go into all the steps in detail and have tons of screenshots to help you build your first app.

 2. **The Best Practices**

+TODO: Add migration to Azure and GCP as a section.

    We launched this guide in early 2017 with just the first part.
 The Serverless Stack community has grown and many of our readers have used the setup described in this guide to build apps that power their businesses.
 In this section, we cover the best practices of running production applications.
 These really begin to matter once your application codebase grows or when you add more folks to your team.